WesleyBLDC/10xgrokipedia/devpost.md

 - **Bias score aggregation**: Determining how to fairly aggregate scores from multiple citations with varying reliability required careful weighting and clear labeling.

 - **Real-time Twitter integration**: Balancing API rate limits with fresh content required implementing smart caching, engagement-based ranking, and fallback strategies.
+Building the hover search feature required intelligent query construction from arbitrary text selections, keyword extraction, and semantic ranking to surface the most relevant tweets.

 ## Accomplishments that we're proud of